OVERVIEW: The Capital One Foundation’s early childhood education grants focus on increasing young children’s access to quality education.

 IP TAKE: This funder typically awards project specific grants rather than those to support general operating costs.

 Grant amounts can range anywhere from $10,000 to over $6 million.
 Most Capital One Foundation grants range from $10,000 to $200,000.
-Grantseekers should note that while the foundation supports national initiatives in the United States, it gives grantmaking priority to the states of Louisiana, New Jersey, New York, Texas, Virginia, and Washington D.C.
+Grantseekers should note that while the foundation supports national initiatives in the United States, it prioritizes Louisiana, New Jersey, New York, Texas, Virginia, and Washington D.C.

 The Capital One Foundation does not accept unsolicited grant applications or requests for funding.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)